Elmer and Janet Kaiser Chair and Consolidated Papers Professor of Controls Engineering

 Wisconsin Electric Machines and Power Electronics Consortium

-Co-Director of WEMPEC with 90 international sponsors, long term research leadership, now celebrating its 35th anniverary
+Co-Director of WEMPEC with 86 international sponsors, long term research and technology transfer leadership, now celebrating its 37th anniverary

-Pioneer in deadbeat control of torque and flux for electric motor drives achieving the fastest possible torque dynamic while simultaneously and independently controlling flux manipulation for loss manipulation and injection based self-sensing with no torque ripple,
+Pioneer in deadbeat control of torque and flux for electric motor drives achieving the fastest possible torque dynamic while simultaneously and independently controlling flux manipulation for loss manipulation and injection-based techniques such as self-sensing with no torque ripple,

 Pioneer in design and control of variable leakage flux - and variable magnetization state - electric machines to enable dynamic loss minimizing control,